TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/Remote Controlled Powerstrip/Simple ESPHome Configuration/README.md

 <img src="/assets/images/convert.jpg" width="80%" height="80%" />

-# ESPHome Configuration for Powerstrip
+# Simple ESPHome Configuration for Powerstrip

-> Designing And Testing ESPHome And Home Assistant Integration

-Let's first design a basic *ESPHome configuration* for the microcontroller so we can test-drive the switches and remaining circuitry as we go.
+> ESPHome Configuration For A PowerStrip

+The microcontroller inside the smart *powerstrip* is programmed using *ESPHome*: a *configuration file* describes the circuit, and what the microcontroller needs to do.

 If you are not familiar with *ESPHome* and don't know what a *configuration* is, you may want to head over to this [ESPHome Introduction](https://done.land/tools/software/esphome/introduction).
 In a nutshell, a *configuration* is the *programming* of your microcontroller, and as you see, with *ESPHome* there is no complex *C++ code*.
 You simply *describe* how you wired up your hardware - done.

+In this article, I walk you through creating a simple configuration to implement a number of switches.
+In this configuration, each switch operates exactly *one* GPIO.

 ## Basic ESPHome Configuration